ppbrown/fluxcd-public-demo/README.md

 ## 3. Pick your poison

-Either of these final install methods should get the demo up and running for you:
+Either of these final install methods should get a demo up and running for you:

 * [Simple app path](clusters/ppbrown-demo/README.md)
 * [Helm based deployment](helmbased/README.md)

 Once you have it running, changes to the repo will be automatically reflected in the cluster after a small amount of time.

+Technically, each of them install different apps, so you can actually do both.

 # Random notes about Flux CD